Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 This also pushes the current local branch to a remote branch of the same name.

+### Pull requests

 Once pushed, a pull request (sometimes called a merge request or "PR") can be created.
 PRs are generally requests for merging changes into the `main` branch of the remote repo.
-Although the command line has been used throughout this article, there are some cases where using the GUI (Graphical User Interface) of GitHub is another option.
+Although the command line has been used throughout this article, there are some cases where using the GUI (graphical user interface) of GitHub is another option.
 This is the case when creating a PR, which can be done through the GUI of all of the major hosting services.

-### Pull requests

-After the PR is created, other team members can review the code and make suggested changes.
+After the PR is created, other team members can review the code and suggest changes.
 Changes can be requested with either of the following methods:

 - They can be made locally and committed/pushed to the remote branch with the usual `add/commit` commands as described above.
 - If direct changes to the files are suggested, they can be made and committed to the remote repo from within the GUI of the hosting provider.

+### Code reviews

+When collaborating on a project, it is often the case that to (amongst other reasons) prevent broken code from being added to the main development branch and/or to ensure code is correctly formatted and follows whatever code conventions have been set by the team, those who have not been working on the new feature or fix will be asked to review the code.

+Code reviews are an important part of quality assurance in software development and not only help protect against broken code from being mistakenly included in a codebase but also help share knowledge amongst a team and can help develop the skills of both the reviewer and author.

 ## Conclusion